 Please promote integrity, address dishonesty, and become a vital link in helping students develop ethical reasoning.
 We believe the MAJOR reason to report Honor Pledge violations is to help students grow in the ability to reason through ethical dilemmas.
 We help students learn to take time when making decisions affecting not only the student, but the community.

 Another reason to use Honor Pledge reports is to ensure that repeat Honor Pledge violators are caught.
 What may seem like a student's first time cheating might actually be a pattern in this student's academic life.
 A centralized database helps to ensure that pattern behaviors are detected and dealt with in a fair manner.

 K-State faculty have TWO options when reporting Honor Pledge violations.
 Please refer to the Violation Report Form for additional information.
 Whichever option you use, please inform students about the Honor & Integrity System and its contact information.

 Alleged Honor Pledge Violation Report document.
-Download, complete, and e-mail as a Word document with scanned supporting information to: firstname.lastname@example.org.
-Please call the office at 532-2595 if you have any questions.
+Please complete this online submission capable of attaching scanned supporting information.
+Please call the office at 532-2595 or email us at email@example.com if you have any questions.